GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 If you like, you can try:

-- modify the `<Audience>` to specify a different URL
+- modify the `<Audience>` in the proxy to specify a different URL
 - remove the `<Authentication>` element entirely

-... and in each case, re-import and re-deploy the proxy, then re-try the request.
+... and in each case, re-import and re-deploy the proxy (use the `./import-and-deploy-proxy.sh` script), then re-try the request.
 What results do you expect to see?

 You can also try modifying the app.js logic, to do something more interesting - read from a storage bucket or a database, etc.  Be sure to re-deploy the Cloud